niazahamd89/PosePlusSeg/README.md

 ### Hint

 Person keypoint dataset is a subset of COCO2017 dataset ([COCO 2017 Train images 118K/18GB](http://images.cocodataset.org/annotations/annotations_trainval2017.zip)).
-We train our model only on human instaces keypoints and segmentation by intruducing a multi task system.
+We train our model only on human instances key points and segmentation by introducing a multi task system.

 # Setup data